Shopping Around For Sherpas

 The now over-used title of storyteller really gets me going.
 Throw a stone in any pub in Ireland and you’ll still hit 100 storytellers (although we have considerably more colourful names for these characters).
 Lucy Kellaway, formerly of the Financial Times, and a legend for calling out corporate BS, had it with the craze for the word storyteller years ago: Dentists and plumbers do not tell stories.
 Nor should you.

-My pet word hates from the user experience (UX) world have to be that job persona road warrior (translation: traveling salesperson) and then there’s that rockstar suffix do jour (translation: exceeds minimum professional requirements, now and then).
+My pet word hates from the user experience (UX) world have to be that job persona road warrior (translation: traveling salesperson) and then there’s that rockstar suffix du jour (translation: exceeds minimum professional requirements, now and then).

 Attention tech developer and UX people.
 This is what a rockstar looks like and does:

 See?
 No laptop covered with stickers in sight.
 No electric scooter on stage.
 That thing is an electric bass guitar.
+Until Lady Gaga and Lenny Kravitz start winning awards for full-stack software development, you know where you can stick your rockstar title.

 Just Call It Like It Is